Parent Retirement Resident Visa

 You must transfer your investment funds directly from your bank account to New Zealand through the banking system.

-If we approve your application in principle, you’ll have 12 months from that date to transfer and invest your funds.
+If we approve your application in principle, you will have 12 months from that date to transfer and invest your funds.

 Specific Purpose Work Visa

-3. Applicants must ensure their funds meet currency exchange and transfer requirements in place in China.
+If you are a citizen of China, you must make sure your funds meet currency exchange and transfer requirements in place in China.

 • Bank of China